ElvisAns/ai-chatbot-demo/README.md

 # AI Chat Bot

+We built a customizable chatbot using Cloudflare AI Workers that responds to custom questions with pre-defined answers, leveraging text vectorisation and AI text generation for natural conversational interaction.

 https://github.com/ElvisAns/ai-chatbot-demo/assets/35831811/40260c82-4589-4cc8-afb1-d1c9b35af43e

-Thanks to Cloudflare AI workers, We have built a customisable chatbot that can respond to custom questions from a predefined set of answers.

 **Please check the Demo at : https://ai-chatbot-demo.pages.dev**

-⚠️ Currently the site has not security, so be responsible, don't abuse
+⚠️ Currently the site has not login/signup, so please be responsible, don't abuse!

 ## Technology used

 We're using vector embedding to sort of train our AI to respond to users questions with predefined answers, all without having to train the AI in a formal way, which can be difficult and expensive.

 On the AI backend side we are using 2 models :